A person evaluating a user interface against a checklist of items on a computer.

 It is important to talk with users and stakeholders when learning about your product.
 Talking with users provides us with insights about their needs and experiences with your product.
 Interviewing stakeholders provides a deeper understanding of your product, business goals, requirements, and success criteria.

-• User Shadowing
+• User shadowing

 Shadowing involves “getting in the trenches” and observing someone using your product as they perform their daily tasks.
 In some cases, we will go onsite site and sit with users at their desks to better understand what a day in the life is like for them.
 Inevitably, we identify a host of opportunities to improve your product and business processes.